-Factual Reporting: MIXED
+Factual Reporting: HIGH

-Founded in 1863, the Manchester Union Leader is daily newspaper from Manchester, New Hampshire.
+Founded in 1863, the Manchester Union Leader is a daily newspaper from Manchester, New Hampshire.
 The paper was best known for the conservative political opinions of its late publisher, William Loeb, and his wife, Elizabeth Scripps “Nackey” Loeb.

 Funded by / Ownership

 The newspaper is owned by the Union Leader Corporation.
 The Manchester Union Leader is funded through an advertising and subscription model.